vault27/Foundation/paloalto.md

 - Monitor the firewall, and if SYN Cookies consumes too many resources, switch to RED
 - **Port Scan Protection** is available only in zone protection profile, not in DoS profile

-## Profile

-- In a profile you configure: Type, Flood protection, Resources protection
-- Profile is not applied in security policy, it is applied in separate DoS policy
-- Types:
-    - Aggregated - you want to apply extra constraints on specific subnets, users, or services
-    - Classified - Sets flood thresholds that apply to each individual device specified in a DoS Protection policy rule.
-For example, if you set a Max Rate of 5,000 CPS, each device specified in the rule can accept up to 5,000 CPS before it drops new connections
-- 5 Flood protections, as in zone protection profile:
-    - SYN
-    - UDP
-    - ICMP
-    - ICMPv6
-    - Other IP
-- For every flood you configure 4 parametres:
-    - Alarm Rate
-    - Activate Rate
-    - Max Rate
-- For SYN flood you also configure Action: RED or SYN-cookies
-- For resources protection you configure only Max Concurent Sessions
-- Control the number of sessions between interfaces, zones, addresses, and countries based on aggregate sessions or source and/or destination IP addresses
-- Flood protection: Detects and prevents attacks in which the network is flooded with packets, which results in too many half-open sessions or services being unable to respond to each request.
-In this case, the source address of the attack is usually spoofed
-- Resource protection: Detects and prevents session exhaustion attacks.
-In this type of attack, many hosts (bots) are used to establish as many fully established sessions as possible for consuming all of a system’s resources
-- You can enable both types of protection mechanisms in a single DoS Protection profile
-- Threshold settings for the synchronize (SYN), UDP, and Internet Control Message Protocol (ICMP) floods; enables resource protection; and defines the maximum number of concurrent connections.
-After configuring the DoS Protection profile, you attach it to a DoS policy rule

-### Global Packet Buffer Protection
+### Packet Buffer Protection

+ - **Global**:`Device > Setup > Session > Session Settings > Packet Buffer Protection`
- — The firewall monitors sessions from all of the zones (regardless of whether Packet Buffer Protection is enabled in a zone) and how those sessions utilize the packet buffer
+ - **Global**: The firewall monitors sessions from all of the zones (regardless of whether Packet Buffer Protection is enabled in a zone) and how those sessions utilize the packet buffer
- - You must configure Packet Buffer Protection globally (`Device > Setup > Session Settings`) to protect the firewall and to enable it on individual zones - When packet buffer consumption reaches the configured Activate percentage, the firewall uses Random Early Drop (RED) to drop packets from the offending sessions (the firewall doesn’t drop complete sessions at the global level)
+ - When packet buffer consumption reaches the configured Activate percentage, the firewall uses Random Early Drop (RED) to drop packets from the offending sessions (the firewall doesn’t drop complete sessions at the global level)

-### Per-Zone Packet Buffer Protection

-— Enable Packet Buffer Protection on each zone (Network > Zones) to layer in a second level of protection.
+- **Per-Zone Packet Buffer Protection**: Enable Packet Buffer Protection on each zone (Network > Zones) to layer in a second level of protection.
 When packet buffer consumption crosses the Activate threshold and global protection begins to apply RED to session traffic, the Block Hold Time timer starts.
 The Block Hold Time is the amount of time in seconds that the offending session can continue before the firewall blocks the entire session.
 The offending session remains blocked until the Block Duration time expires

 ## Subscriptions